Numerical Analysis of differential equations on weighted Sobolev spaces: beyond classical orthogonal polynomials: The Gross--Pitaevskii equation with sextic potential

-Finally, much of our proofs will rely on rigorously computing integrals of polynomials against Freud-weights.
-This is done using a quadrature rule given in Appendix~\ref{app:quad} and implemented in the file \texttt{GP\_eq/quadrature.jl} at~\cite{Chu2025Huggzz/Freud}.
+Note that the actual calculation of these bounds relies on rigorously computing integrals of polynomials against Freud-weights.
+This is achieved using a quadrature rule given in Appendix~\ref{app:quad} and implemented in the file \texttt{GP\_eq/quadrature.jl} at~\cite{Chu2025Huggzz/Freud}.
+We now have all the required ingredients for proving Theorem~\ref{thm:GP1} and Theorem~\ref{thm:GP2}.